 Israeli citizenship by a Ministry of Interior decision

 The Minister of Interior holds the power to give you an Israeli passport.
 Sometimes the office decides to grant citizenship to permanent residents and/or their immediate family members.
 But those are rare occasions.
 The reason usually being due to a big contribution to the security or economy of the state.
 On other occasions, its granted due to other family members’ permanent residency.

-Most Common Legal Issues During Israeli Citizenship Process
+What are the Most Common Legal Issues During the Israeli Citizenship Process?

 A paternity test for Israeli citizenship